 Every August and September the 19 State Rooms are open to the public.
 Unless you have visited yourself, it is hard to overstate the vastness of Buckingham Palace.
 It is home to 800 staff, including a clockmaker.
 At night the palace is lit by 40,000 light bulbs.
 The garden is the same size as four Wembley Stadiums.
 There’s even an on-site doctor’s surgery and an ATM for use by the royals only.

 However, despite its scale, Buckingham Palace is a family home.
 It is from the balcony that newly married royals wave to crowds of noisy well wishers.
-The Queen gave birth to both Prince Charles and Prince Andrew here, and all royal births and deaths are announced in writing on notices fastened to the palace’s front railings.
+HM Queen Elizabeth II gave birth to both King Charles and Prince Andrew here, and all royal births and deaths are announced in writing on notices fastened to the palace’s front railings.

 Buckingham Palace began its life as Buckingham House – bought in 1761 for Queen Charlotte by her husband King George III.
 His son and heir, George IV, began its transformation into a palace in 1820, spending a fortune to double the size of the building.
 Alas, he died before the work was completed.
 It wasn’t until Queen Victoria took up residence in 1837 a monarch actually lived in Buckingham Palace.
 However, more changes to the structure were soon afoot: despite its scale, it was deemed unsuitable for children or visitors, with no nurseries and too few guest rooms.
 And so, it was extended again, which is why the palace is an amalgamation of styles born of necessity and taste, rather than a classically coherent building.
 During your visit, don’t forget to pop into the Queen’s Gallery, which holds temporary exhibitions of paintings from the Royal Collection.